 Young adults who smoke marijuana (cannabis) from time to time may experience significant changes in two key areas of the brain, which play an important role in emotions and motivations.

 This is what is stated by a new U.S. scientific research, which, at the same time, does not lead to any definitive conclusion as to how harmful this substance is in small to moderate quantities.

 This is the first study that shows that there may be consequences even for the occasional marijuana users, and as the weekly use increases, the possibility of brain damage is rising.
 Previous studies only found brain lesions in chronic and frequent users of marijuana (more than 20 cigarettes a week for several consecutive years).

-The researchers of the Medical Schools of Harvard and Northwestern universities and the Massachusetts General Hospital, led by Professor of psychiatry Hans Breiter did a comparative analysis on the brains of 20 occasional users of marijuana (who smoked one to five times a week) and 20 non users, all of whom were men and women aged 18-25 years.
+The researchers of the Medical Schools of Harvard and Northwestern universities and the Massachusetts General Hospital, led by Professor of psychiatry Hans Breiter did a comparative analysis of the brains of 20 occasional users of marijuana (who smoked one to five times a week) and 20 non-users, all of whom were men and women aged 18-25 years.